Alluxio/alluxio/docs/en/compute/Compute-Hive.md

 You can use `-h` to display helpful information about the command.
 This command will report potential problems that might prevent you from running Hive on Alluxio.

+### Logging Configuration

+If you wish to modify how your Hive client logs information, see the detailed page within the Hive documentation that
+[explains how to configure logging for your Hive application][https://cwiki.apache.org/confluence/display/Hive/GettingStarted#GettingStarted-HiveLoggingErrorLogsHiveLogs]